zehranrgi/zehranrgi/README.md

 **zehranrgi/zehranrgi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 # Hi there, this is Zehra N. Günindi. 🙋

-I love following articles, books, news and documentaries on AI.👩‍💻
+I love following articles, books, news and documentaries on DL&ML.👩‍💻
 - 🔭 I’m currently working on GAN.